chrissearle/www_cso/posts/2020/03/04-view-refactor-and-save-to-keychain.md

 date: 2020-03-04 07:54 +0100
 tags: ios, swift, swiftui, xcode
 series: Revisiting the S'banken API with SwiftUI
+intro: At this stage - we've a lot of stuff in the main ContentView.
+Let's do something about that first.
 ---

 At this stage - we've a lot of stuff in the main ContentView.
 Let's do something about that first.